Accessibility Statement

 Non- accessible content

 The content listed below is non-accessible for the following reasons.
-We are in the process of transitioning all content from a site built on DNN to one built on WordPress, we are working through a list of priorities in increasing accessibility and we are initially focusing on making sure content is accessible on as many platforms/devices as possible, including changing the device orientation from horizontal to vertical without making it more difficult to view the content.
+We are working through a list of priorities to increase accessibility, and we are focusing on making sure content is accessible on as many platforms/devices as possible.

 Non-compliance with the accessibility regulations